Primordial black hole: Dark matter problem

 The dark matter problem, proposed in 1933 by Swiss-American astronomer Fritz Zwicky, refers to the fact that scientists still do not know what form dark matter takes.
-PBH can solve that in a few ways.
+PBHs can solve that in a few ways.
 First, if PBHs accounted for all or a significant amount of the dark matter in the universe, this could explain the gravitational effects seen in galaxies and galactic clusters.
 Secondly, PBHs have different proposed production mechanisms.
 Unlike WIMPs, they can emit gravitational waves that interact with regular matter.
 Finally, the discovery of PBHs could explain some of the observed gravitational lensing effects that couldn't arise from ordinary matter.
 While evidence that primordial black holes may constitute dark matter is inconclusive as of 2023, researchers such as Bernard Carr and others are strong proponents.

 Galaxy formation

+Researchers using the James Webb Space Telescope in November 2025 confirmed an actively growing supermassive black hole within a "little red dot" galaxy named CANUCS-LRD-z8.6, just 570 million years after the Big Bang.

-Since primordial black holes do not necessarily have to be small (they can have any size), they may have contributed to formation of galaxies, such as those earlier than expected.
+Since primordial black holes do not necessarily have to be small (they can have any size), they may have contributed to formation of galaxies, such as those formed earlier than expected.

 Cosmological domain wall problem

 The cosmological domain wall problem, proposed in 1974 by Soviet physicist Yakov Zeldovich, discussed the formation of domain walls during phase transitions of the early universe and what could arise from their large energy densities.
 PBHs could serve as a solution to this problem in various ways.
-One explanation could be that PBHs can prevent the formation of domain walls due to them exerting gravitational forces on the surrounding matter making it clump and theoretically preventing the formation of said walls.
-Another explanation could be that PBHs could decay domain walls; if these were formed in the early universe before PBHs then due to gravitational interactions these could eventually collapse into PBHs.
+One explanation could be that PBHs can prevent the formation of domain walls due to them exerting gravitational forces on the surrounding matter, making it clump and theoretically preventing the formation of said walls.
+Another explanation could be that PBHs could decay domain walls; if these were formed in the early universe before PBHs, then due to gravitational interactions these could eventually collapse into PBHs.
 Finally, a third explanation could be that PBHs do not violate the observational constraints; if PBHs in the 10^{12}–10^{13} kg mass range were to be detected then these would have the right density to make up all dark matter in the universe without violating constraints, thus the domain wall problem wouldn't arise.

 Cosmological monopole problem

-The Cosmological monopole problem, also proposed by Yakov Zeldovich in the late 1970s, consisted of the absence of magnetic monopoles nowadays.
+The cosmological monopole problem, also proposed by Yakov Zeldovich in the late 1970s, consisted of the absence of magnetic monopoles nowadays.
 PBHs can also serve as a solution to this problem.
-To start, if magnetic monopoles did exist in the early universe these could have gravitationally interacted with PBHs and been absorbed thus explaining their absence.
-Another explanation due to PBHs could be that PBHs would have exerted gravitational forces on matter causing it to clump and dilute the density of magnetic monopoles.
+To start, if magnetic monopoles did exist in the early universe these could have gravitationally interacted with PBHs and been absorbed, thus explaining their absence.
+Another explanation due to PBHs could be that PBHs would have exerted gravitational forces on matter, causing it to clump and dilute the density of magnetic monopoles.